liuch37/autorecord/README.md

 # Autorecord
-Automatic recording for desktop video and audio.
-This repo only supports Windows system - only being tested on 64-bit Windows 10.
+Automatic recording for monitor screen video and its audio.
+This software only supports Windows system - only being tested on 64-bit Windows 10.

 ## Install